 Music contributes to the development of pupils and to the school curriculum by providing a powerful and distinctive form of communication and expression.
-It develops thinking, increases perception, imagination and creativity and physical coordination; skills which can then be transferred to other areas of experience and learning.
-The Music Department seeks to provide an all-inclusive education and enjoyment through music, to all year groups in the school through class teaching, individual music lessons on instruments and voice, extra-curricular activities, concerts, workshops and educational visits.
+It develops thinking, increases perception, imagination and creativity and physical coordination; skills that can then be transferred to other areas of experience and learning.
+The Music Department seeks to provide an all-inclusive education and enjoyment through music, to all year groups in the school through class teaching, individual music lessons on instruments and voice, extra-curricular activities, concerts, workshops, and educational visits.

 Key Stage 3

 Music at QEGS is concerned with nurturing and stretching the musical knowledge and ability of every individual.
 By teaching the key skills at an early stage, our pupils gain confidence and enjoyment in the subject.
-Therefore, we deliver a programme of study that covers important areas such as listening and appraising, composition, performance and music theory.
-We also develop a cultural, spiritual and contextual understanding through exploring music history, from the Medieval period through to Modern times and World Music.
+Therefore, we deliver a programme of study that covers important areas such as listening and appraising, composition, performance, and music theory.
+We also develop a cultural, spiritual, and contextual understanding through exploring music history, from the Medieval period through to Modern times and World Music.
 We also encourage developments in keyboard skills, understanding notation and performance techniques.

 Key Stage 4